OSC/ood-images/podman/README.md

-# Podman and Buildah OOD image creation
+# Podman and Buildah OOD images

 If you use RedHat's [podman](https://podman.io/) and [buildah](https://buildah.io/) stack then you've come to the right place for creating contianers for your Open OnDemand development environment.